Today's consumer has more options than ever when it comes to contacting a business.

 And that's where Talkative comes in.

-Our Consultative Service Platform provides a complete suite of engagement channels that'll empower you to connect instantly, and effortlessly, with your digital customers.
+Our platform provides a complete suite of engagement channels that'll empower you to connect instantly, and effortlessly, with your digital customers.

 You'll be able to manage inbound web calls, and all other customer conversations, within a single plane of glass.